boolean444/game-of-life-tkinter/README.md

-# game-of-life-tkinter
-Conway's game of life in Tkinter
+Python game of life in Tkinter